simukappu/activity_notification/README.md

     targets: ->(comment, key) {
       ([comment.article.user] + comment.article.commented_users.to_a - [comment.user]).uniq
     },
-    # Path to move when the notification will be opened by the target user
+    # Path to move when the notification is opened by the target user
-    # This is a optional since activity_notification uses polymorphic_path as default
+    # This is an optional configuration since activity_notification uses polymorphic_path as default
     notifiable_path: :article_notifiable_path

   def article_notifiable_path